alejandrogarcia-hub/alejandrogarcia-hub.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Working on a big idea in the area of AI and the blockchain, staytuned.
+Working on a big idea in the area of AI and the blockchain, stay tuned.